rubygems/rubygems.github.io/_posts/2020-07-15-june-rubygems-update.md

 - ran rake tasks related to `compact_index` which enabled bundler to make fewer requests to our server when installing some gems and fixed install of gems with multiple Ruby or Rubygems requirements

-- updated correct checksum task to use non-caching info_checksum calc, rerun the task, and expire info cache of gems changed from production.
+- updated correct checksum task to use non-caching info_checksum calc, rerun the task, and expire info cache of gems changed from production

 - [rebased and updated API keys scope PR](https://github.com/rubygems.org/pull/1962)